 - Be patient and attentive.
 Puppies take time to adjust to their new homes and understand what behaviors are allowed through repetition.
 Think about how much time you have to train your Samoyed before bringing them home and get some professional help with training if you need it.

 How to stop Samoyed from pulling the leash (start training your puppy)?

 Samoyeds need a lot of daily exercises to keep themselves healthy and occupied throughout their life so walking your Samoyed is a must.
 However, they are also very curious and like to explore, resulting in them pulling on their leash.
 Pulling on their leash can result in injury and frustration if it isn’t dealt with immediately.

-What you need for training
+What do you need for dog training

 - Get your Samoyed a harness.
 Samoyeds are working dogs that have an instinct for pulling sleds, so getting them a harness will make them feel like they are fulfilling that instinct and evenly distribute the forces over their back and shoulders to prevent neck injury.

 - Pick a leash that works for both you and your Samoyed.
 It would be best if you avoided retractable leashes while training because it’s harder to maintain control.
 You will want a fixed-length leash with a comfortable handle that won’t cause injury if it’s yanked out of your hand.

 How to train a Samoyed dog not to pull